Unipotent $\ell$-blocks for simply-connected $p$-adic groups: (d,1) -theory

 Let $\lambda$ be a $\beta$-set with finite cardinal.
 Let $o$ be the number of odd numbers in $\lambda$ and $e$ be the number of even numbers.
 We define the defect of $\lambda$ by $\defect(\lambda)=o-e$ if $o\geq e$ and $e-o-1$ if $o<e$.
 The defect is invariant under the equivalence relation and we extend it to equivalence classes.

-The 2-core of a $\beta$-set is of the form $(0)$ or $(1\ 3 \cdots \ 2k+1)$ which all have different defect.
-Moreover removing a 2-hook does not change the defect of a $\beta$-set, so the defect of a $\beta$-set determines its 2-core, hence it characterizes the 1-series.
+The 2-core of a $\beta$-set is of the form $(1\ 3 \cdots \ 2k+1)$ (possibly $\emptyset$) which all have different defect.
+Moreover, removing a 2-hook does not change the defect of a $\beta$-set, so the defect of a $\beta$-set determines its 2-core, hence it characterizes the 1-series.
+Adding a 2-hook increase the rank of a $\beta$-set by $2$.
+Therefore, we get the following lemma.

 \begin{Lem} There exists a $\beta$-set of rank $m$ and defect $k$ if and only if $m-k(k+1)/2$ is even and positive. \end{Lem}